LearnersGuild/partners/Operating-Model/GTD/GTD-Asana-Key.md

 **Due date == Due date**

 **Timing == New tasks, Today, Upcoming and Later in Asana**
-* New tasks: have not been sorted yet into today, upcoming or later
+* New tasks: have not been sorted yet - This is your unprocessed inbox
 * Today: This is where you'll sort tasks that you've decided in your morning sorting that you'll be doing today.
 Generally keep this list short and manageable to avoid overwhelm or blockage
-* Upcoming: means that you will be getting to them soon, they are your next actions
+* Upcoming: means that you will be getting to them soon, they are your next actions, and you'll be checking to see at the end of each day if you're going to move them to today
-* Later: means they do not need your immediate attention. *Note: These are different from those tagged “maybe later” which means that they’re future projects.
+* Later: means they do not need your immediate attention.
+You will check on these in your monthly review to see if anything needs to be moved to upcoming or today.

+*Note: These are different from those tagged “maybe later” which means that they’re future projects.
 Later just means they’re not immediate*